 - 1.1.
 If the operation is modifying, it must be obvious from the signature.
-In particular, there might be no modifying operations named getSomething or using the GET HTTP verb. - 1.2.
+In particular, there should not be modifying operations named getSomething or using the GET HTTP verb. - 1.2.
 If your API's nomenclature contains both synchronous and asynchronous operations, then (a)synchronicity must be apparent from signatures, or a naming convention must exist.

-2. Specify Which Standards Are Used
+3. Specify Which Standards Are Used

-Regretfully, humanity is unable to agree on the most trivial things, like which day starts the week, to say nothing about more sophisticated standards.
+Regrettably, humanity is unable to agree on even the most trivial things, like which day starts the week, let alone more sophisticated standards.

-So always specify exactly which standard is applied.
-Exceptions are possible if you're 100% sure that only one standard for this entity exists in the world, and every person on Earth is totally aware of it.
+Therefore, always specify exactly which standard is being used.
+Exceptions are possible if you are 100% sure that only one standard for this entity exists in the world and every person on Earth is totally aware of it.

-Bad: "date": "11/12/2020" - there are tons of date formatting standards; you can't even tell which number means the day number and which number means the month.
+Bad: "date": "11/12/2020" - there are numerous date formatting standards.
+It is unclear which number represents the day and which number represents the month.